alennardos/projet_pros_sys_A3_23-26/README.md

 git clone https://github.com/alennardos/projet_pros_sys_A3_23-26.git

-Then simply open the file 'ConsoleApp1.sln' with Visual Studio and compile the project.
+Then simply open the file 'EasySave.sln' with Visual Studio and compile the project.

 _________________________
 Project by Adam, Alen, Antoine.